walmir/xare/README.md

 Currently only one type of Endpoints is implemneted, namely `direct-endpoint`.
 This type of endpoints receives or sends messages directly from or to the Vert.x `EventBus`.

-## Enterprise Integration Patters (EIPs)
+## Enterprise Integration Patterns (EIPs)

 A goal of this project is to implement as many of the Enterprise Integration Patterns from the book by Gregor Hohpe and Bobby Woolf as possible.
-Currently, though only the Splitter EIP is implemented.
+Currently the following EIPs are implemented.

+*   Splitter: splits an array into single items and passes them on to the next node.
+*   Filter: only passes packets on that fulfill a given predicate.

+### Next EIPs:

+* Choice (Message Router)
+* Aggregator

 ## Selectors